oracle/python-oracledb/doc/src/user_guide/installation.rst

   Oracle Instant Client version 19 will connect to Oracle Database 11.2 or later.

-  Oracle Database 26ai and 19c are Long Term Support Releases.
-Note 32-bit clients are not available on any platform for Oracle Database 26ai, however you can use older 32-bit clients to connect to this version of the database.
+  Oracle AI Database 26ai and Oracle Database 19c are Long Term Support Releases.
+Note 32-bit clients are not available on any platform for Oracle AI Database 26ai, however you can use older 32-bit clients to connect to this version of the database.

   It is recommended to keep up to date with the latest Oracle Instant Client release updates of your desired major version.